idameitil/sdpl-utilizing-gts/README.md

 ## Phylogenetic trees

 ### Make iTOL label files
-To make iTOL label files, run `python3 src/phylogenetic-trees/make-itol-label-files.py`.
+To make iTOL label files, run `python src/phylogenetic-trees/make-itol-label-files.py`.
 This will create label files in the folder `data/wzy/phylogenetic-trees/itol-label-files`.

 The MUSCLE tree is generated at: `https://www.ebi.ac.uk/Tools/msa/muscle/` by uploading `data/wzy/wzy.fasta`.
 This tree is saved as `data/wzy/phylogenetic-trees/trees/muscle-tree.nwk`.